 James R. Fisher-Mr. Fisher is the managing member and majority owner of Fisher Capital Corp.
 L.L.C.
 From 1986 through March 1997, Mr. Fisher was a senior executive at American Re Corporation and served most recently as Senior Vice President and Chief Financial Officer of American Re-Insurance Company and American Re Corporation, President of American Re Financial Products and President and Chief Executive Officer of American Re Asset Management.
 Before joining American Re, Mr. Fisher was a Senior Accountant at Peat, Marwick, Mitchell & Co., Chief Financial Officer of The Lawrence Corporation and Senior Manager/Director of Insurance Industry Services at Price Waterhouse.
-Mr. Fisher is also Chairman and Chief Executive Officer of BRW Acquisition, Inc. and a member of the board of directors, Chairman of the audit committee and a member of the investment and reinsurance committees of Alea Group Holdings, A.G.
+Mr. Fisher is also Chairman and Chief Executive Officer of Bristol West Holdings, Inc. and a member of the board of directors, audit, investment and reinsurance committees of Alea Group Holdings (Bermuda) Ltd.

 Todd A. Fisher-Mr. Fisher has been a member of KKR & Co.
-L.L.C.
-Since January 1, 2001.
+L.L.C. since January 1, 2001.
 Mr. Fisher was an executive of Kohlberg Kravis Roberts & Co.
 L.P. ("KKR") from June 1993 to December 31, 2000.
 Mr. Fisher was an associate at Goldman Sachs & Co. from July 1992 to June 1993.
-He is also a member of the board of directors of Accuride Corporation, Layne Christensen Company, BRW Acquisition, Inc., Alea Group Holdings (Bermuda) Ltd and Rockwood Specialties, Inc.
+He is also a member of the board of directors of Accuride Corporation, Bristol West Holdings, Inc., Alea Group Holdings (Bermuda) Ltd and Rockwood Specialties, Inc.

 Perry Golkin-Mr. Golkin has been a member of KKR & Co.
-L.L.C.
-Since January l, 1996.
+L.L.C. since January l, 1996.
 Mr. Golkin was a general partner of KKR from 1995 to January 1996.
 Prior to 1995, he was an executive of KKR.
-He is also a member of the board of directors of BRW Acquisition, Inc., PRIMEDIA, Inc., Alea Group Holdings (Bermuda) Ltd, Rockwood Specialties, Inc. and Walter Industries, Inc.
+He is also a member of the board of directors of Bristol West Holdings, Inc., PRIMEDIA, Inc., Alea Group Holdings (Bermuda) Ltd, Rockwood Specialties, Inc. and Walter Industries, Inc.

-Paul M. Hazen-Mr. Hazen joined Wells Fargo in 1970 and was named Chairman on November 2, 1998 and retired in 2001.
-Mr. Hazen served as Chairman and Chief Executive Officer from January 1, 1995 to November 2, 1998, President and Chief Operating Officer from 1984 to 1995 and Vice Chairman from 1981 to 1984.
-Mr. Hazen is also a director of Safeway Inc., Phelps Dodge Corporation, E.piphany Inc., Xstrata Plc, KSL Recreation Corporation and is Chairman of Accel-KKR Company, Deputy Chairman and a director of Vodafone plc and is President of Intermountain Center for Human Development.
+Paul M. Hazen-Mr. Hazen joined Wells Fargo in 1970 and retired in May 2001.
+Mr. Hazen served as Chairman from February 2, 1997, Chairman and Chief Executive Officer from January 1, 1995 to November 2, 1998, President and Chief Operating Officer from 1984 to 1995 and Vice Chairman from 1981 to 1984.
+Mr. Hazen is also a director of Safeway Inc., E.piphany Inc., Xstrata Plc, KSL Recreation Corporation and is Chairman of Accel-KKR Company, and Deputy Chairman and a director of Vodafone plc.

-Henry R. Kravis - Mr. Kravis is a founding partner of KKR and, since January 1, 1996, has been a managing member of KKR & Co.
+Henry R. Kravis-Mr. Kravis is a founding partner of KKR and, since January 1, 1996, has been a managing member of KKR & Co.
 L.L.C., the limited liability company which is the general partner of KKR.
-Mr. Kravis is also a general partner of KKR Associates, L.P. and a director of Accuride Corporation, Amphenol Corporation, Borden Chemical, Inc., The Boyds Collection, Ltd., BRW Acquisition, Inc., KinderCare Learning Centers, Inc., KSL Recreation Corporation, PRIMEDIA, Inc., Sotheby's Holdings, Inc., Accel-KKR Company and Alliance Imaging.
+Mr. Kravis is also a general partner of KKR Associates, L.P. and a director of Accuride Corporation, Amphenol Corporation, Borden Chemical, Inc., The Boyds Collection, Ltd., Bristol West Holdings, Inc., KinderCare Learning Centers, Inc., KSL Recreation Corporation, PRIMEDIA, Inc., Sotheby's Holdings, Inc., Accel-KKR Company and Alliance Imaging.

 Scott C. Nuttall-Mr. Nuttall has been an executive of KKR since November 1996.
 Mr. Nuttall was an executive at The Blackstone Group from January 1995 to November 1996.
-He is also a member of the board of directors of Alea Group Holdings (Bermuda) Ltd., Amphenol Corporation, BRW Acquisition, Inc., KinderCare Learning Centers Inc. and Walter Industries, Inc.
+He is also a member of the board of directors of Alea Group Holdings (Bermuda) Ltd., Amphenol Corporation, Bristol West Holdings, Inc., KinderCare Learning Centers Inc. and Walter Industries, Inc.